zarusz/SlimMessageBus/docs/intro.md

 }
 ```

+Implementations of `IMessageBusConfigurator` registered in the DI will be resolved and used to configure the message bus as well as any child bus that was declared (see [Hybrid docs](provider_hybrid.md#configuration-modularization)).
+The `busName` parameter is mostly relevant if you are using the Hybrid bus transport.
+The `mbb` parameter represents the builder for the bus.

-We can then use `AddMessageBusConfiguratorsFromAssembly` extension method (in Startup.cs) to search for any implementations of `IMessageBusConfigurator` and register them as Transient with the container:
+When using `MsDependencyInjection` for DI, we can use `AddMessageBusConfiguratorsFromAssembly` extension method (in Startup.cs) to search for any implementations of `IMessageBusConfigurator` and register them as transient with the container:

 ```cs
 var accountingModuleAssembly = Assembly.GetExecutingAssembly();
 services.AddMessageBusConfiguratorsFromAssembly(accountingModuleAssembly);
 ```

-Implementations of `IMessageBusConfigurator` registered in the DI will be used to configure the message bus inside the `AddSlimMessageBus` extension method.
+The other DI plugns (Unity, Autofac) provide similar means for discovery of configuration types.

 ### Autoregistration of consumers, interceptors and configurators